intel-lab-lkp/linux/Documentation/networking/ppp_generic.rst

   process context.

 The generic layer provides these guarantees to the channels:

+* The generic layer defers freeing the generic channel state to an RCU grace period in ppp_unregister_channel(), allowing in-flight RCU readers to complete safely.

 * The generic layer will not call the start_xmit() function for a channel while any thread is already executing in that function for